In this post I want to cover options for viewing Agile and Scrum work items at the same time in Azure DevOps. Because it’s a common request.

-To test how to view all work items I created two different projects.
+To test how to view Agile and Scrum work items at same time in Azure DevOps I created two different projects.
 One using the Agile process and another using the Scrum process.
 For the Agile project I created the below epics, features and user stories.

 I then did the same for the Scum project by creating epics, features and product backlog items.

-My preferred way to doing this is to use a query.
+My preferred way to view Agile and Scrum work at same time in Azure DevOps is to use a query.
 Because it’s simple yet effective.
 In addition, you do not have to install an extension.
 However, I will show you where installing an extension can be useful.